badd-labs/badd-labs/labs/B5/README.md

 ## Deliverable

 - Submit your Solidity code and the screenshot that runs the code on your computer for all exercises.
-The Solidity code needs to be stored in a `.sol` file in the plaintext format.
+The Solidity code needs to be stored in a `.sol` file in the plain-text format.